 Prior to the war, men were not encouraged to exercise or build their natural bodies.
 The ultra thin and narrow “jazz” look was the ideal Edwardian fashion.
-Military training officers had a fair amount of physical training to do to get these waif like men into more suitable shape for the rigors of war.
-It was only natural that men returning from war could no longer fit into their pre-war clothing nor appreciate the snug suits.
+Military training officers had a fair amount of physical training to do to get these waifish men into more suitable shape for the rigors of war.
+It was only natural that men returning from war could no longer fit into their pre-war clothing, or appreciate their snug suits.
 Military clothing was more comfortable and more flattering on their new bodies.

-As 1920s suits grew more fitted in the torso so did the overcoat in the early twenties.
-Then as suits grew a bit wider and looser, the coats followed as well.
+As 1920s suits grew more fitted in the torso, so did the overcoat in the early twenties.
+Then, as suits grew a bit wider and looser, the coats followed as well.
 What stayed the same was losing the bulky fur lining that was a part of most men’s coats in the late teens.
-Now a simple silk lining inside a lighter wool or tweed coat was all that was needed.
-Fitted up top but roomy around the waist and hips made them easy to move in despite the mid-shin length.
+Now, a simple silk lining inside a lighter wool or tweed coat was all that was needed.
+Being fitted up top but roomy around the waist and hips made them easy to move in despite the mid-shin length.